ocademy-ai/machine-learning/CONTRIBUTING.md

 #### Build the slides (optional)

 The slides are implemented as notebooks in `slides/`, which is powered by [RISE](https://github.com/damianavila/RISE).

-If you want to preview the slides locally, you need to use [Jupyter Notebook](https://jupyter.org/install).
+If you want to edit or preview the slides locally, you need to use [Jupyter Notebook](https://jupyter.org/install).
 Once you use Jupyter Notebook/JupyterLab to load the project, the slide will be launched in live mode after you open any corresponding notebook.

 > **Warning**
 >